 Soon after the Second World War inflatable packable rafts used as survival equipment in airplanes began to appear in army surplus stores.
 Legend has it that in 1952, Dick and Isabelle Griffith did the first recorded whitewater packraft river run when they descended Copper Canyon in Mexico.

+Sixty-five years later, packrafting seems like it’s the new big thing.
 Companies like Alpacka, Kokapelli and AIRE all making whitewater-specific lightweight inflatables that you can carry up rivers and paddle back down.

 To keep the pack weight to a minimum—only 10.5 pounds—AIRE’s storage bag comes with a hose and doubles as an inflator.
 Fill the bag with air and squeeze it through the hose into the raft.
 Fill the bag with air, squeeze it into the raft.
 It’s a cleverly primitive and tedious system.
 But it works.